Avinashbabue/pdf-qa-bot/README.md

 ## ✅ Features

-- Upload and process PDFs
+- 📄 Upload and process PDF documents
-- Chunk documents and embed them using `sentence-transformers` (`all-MiniLM-L6-v2`)
+- 🧩 Chunk documents and embed them using `sentence-transformers` (`all-MiniLM-L6-v2`)
-- Semantic similarity search with FAISS
+- 🔍 Semantic similarity search using FAISS
-- Local inference using LLaMA 2
+- 🤖 Local inference with LLaMA 2 via [Ollama](https://ollama.com/)
-- Simple Streamlit web interface for querying
+- 💬 Streamlit UI for querying and displaying answers
-- Shows answer *and* source document snippets
+- 📚 Displays relevant context used to generate the answer

 ---